-Hospice of South Georgia, Inc. provides an annual bereavement camp for children who are trying to cope with a significant loss in their lives.
-Camp Hope will promote a journey through the grief process.
-This camp is offered to children ages 5 to 17 who have experienced the loss of someone close to them.
-Camp Hope helps children recognize that grief is a natural response to losing a loved one and find healing by offering a comfortable and safe environment, allowing free expression of their feelings and loss.
+Hospice of South Georgia, Inc. provides an annual bereavement camp for students in grades 1-12 who are trying to cope with a significant loss in their lives.
+CAMP HOPE will promote a journey through the grief process.
+CAMP HOPE helps students recognize that grief is a natural response to losing a loved one and find healing by offering a comfortable and safe environment, allowing free expression of their feelings and loss.

-Children attending Camp Hope will participate in a variety of activities alongside other children their age who are dealing with emotions and feelings of loss much like their own.
-They will also be grouped with caring adults who are trained to offer support and valuable information as they journey through the grieving process.
-Campers will be encouraged to express their feelings and emotions at their own comfort levels, and in turn better understand those feelings associated with grief and bereavement.
-Professional staff is also available to children and their families following the camp to continue to assist with any grief or bereavement related needs.
+Students attending CAMP HOPE will participate in a variety of activities alongside others their age who are dealing with emotions and feelings of loss much like their own.
+They will also be grouped with caring counselors who are trained to offer support and valuable information as they journey through the grieving process.
+Students will be encouraged to express their feelings and emotions at their own comfort levels, and in turn better understand those feelings associated with grief and bereavement.
+Professional staff is also available to students and their families following the camp to continue to assist with any grief or bereavement related needs.

-Campers will build friendships while playing and talking together in a variety of activities such as arts and crafts, music therapy, games and sports recreations, and much more.
-The children will be able to share emotions with others like them and recognize that grief is a natural response to losing someone.
-Together they can learn to help each other with their grief and loss, and learn ways to help themselves as well.
+Students attending CAMP HOPE build friendships while playing and talking together in a variety of activities such as arts and crafts, music therapy, games and sports recreations, and much more.
+The students will be able to share emotions with others like them and recognize that grief is a natural response to losing someone.
+Together they can learn to help each other with their grief and loss and learn ways to help themselves as well.

-To provide children with an opportunity to meet in a safe and accepting environment to share their experiences and feelings with others children their age who have lost a loved one.
+To provide students an opportunity to meet in a safe and accepting environment to share their experiences and feelings with others of their age who have lost a loved one.

 To increase the child’s understanding of grief and the journey through mourning.